chenlinear/chenlinear.github.io/content/posts/20230909-machine-learning-notes-mojonization.md

 __mojonization__: _n._ the migration and translation from Python to Mojo, the superset of Python.
 (Yeah I made up this word, as far as I know. [_Cross Mojonization_](http://darkbluejacket.blogspot.com/2015/09/the-glory-of-cross-mojonization.html) is a totally different thing.)

 This article summarizes this process and is my notes / cheat sheet.
-Note that Mojo is relatively new and some rules might changing rapidly, thus this article can be outdated easily.
+Note that Mojo is relatively new and some rules might be changing rapidly, thus this article can be outdated easily.
 So please always check the [official documents](https://docs.modular.com/).

 The following content is based on what happened in a `.ipynb` file, to run a `.mojo` or `.🔥` file, see [_Build and run Mojo source files_](https://docs.modular.com/mojo/manual/get-started/hello-world.html#build-and-run-mojo-source-files).